You’re invited to participate in our Quantum Computing Mentorship Program.

 We estimate that finishing such a project would take about 80-100 hours of work.
 Since we plan the projects to last for up to 3 months, it means it might take you about 6-8 hours per week to finish them.
 We know it’s a lot of time, but we also know that there is a lot of effort behind every great software project.
 That’s why we want the participants to be highly motivated and committed – if you have other commitments and won’t be able to spend that much time on a project in the upcoming months, perhaps it’s better to wait.

 What would a mentorship program be without the mentors?
 We have invited a diverse group of professionals, from both industry and academia to be mentors in this program.
+If you think you could be a mentor, please fill in this form, there are more details about the requirements in the form.

-We are still finalizing who the mentors for the upcoming cohort will be.
 In previous cohorts, we have had mentors such as:

 - Ntwali Bashige, Zapata Computing